Planck 2015 results. XXIV. Cosmology from Sunyaev-Zeldovich cluster counts: Cosmological constraints 2015

 The latter figure compares the constraints from cluster counts for this mass bias to the present primary CMB constraints in the $(\OmM, \sigma_8)$-plane for the base $\Lambda$CDM model.
-The bold, black dotted curve in Fig.~\ref{fig:sz_cmb_mnu} shows the predicted posterior on the neutrino mass from a joint analysis of the present \Planck\ cluster counts and primary CMB.
+The bold, green dotted curve in Fig.~\ref{fig:sz_cmb_mnu} shows the predicted posterior on the neutrino mass from a joint analysis of the present \Planck\ cluster counts and primary CMB with this projected mass bias prior.
 The same prior on a much larger catalogue would demonstrate a corresponding increase in sensitivity to neutrino mass.
-This simple projection highlights the importance and value of the more precise cluster cosmology expected in the future, and it provides clear motivation for significant effort in mass calibration.
+This simple projection highlights the importance and value of the more precise cluster cosmology expected in the future, and it provides clear motivation for further significant effort in mass calibration.
 This effort will continue with larger samples of clusters with gravitational shear measurements, and also with the new technique of CMB lensing cluster mass measurements.

+In general, the mass bias is expected to depend on both mass and redshift.
+A more precise mass calibration study based on much larger samples, e.g., \Euclid\ or LSST, would be required to determine functional forms for the mass bias.
+A dependence on mass/redshift can be accounted for by appropriate values for $\alpha$/$\beta$ in our formalism.